marco-acorte/antispam-it/README.md

 the lists are:

 - antispam-it.txt (DNSBL to be used as mail client filters or server filters)
+- antispam-it.hosts (hosts file to be used as DNS resolver)
+- antispam-it.json (json file to be used in your applications)
+- antispam-it.csv (csv file to be used in your applications)
 - ip-to-ban.txt (ip list for firewall blocklist)
 - antispam-emails.txt (full emails addresses to block, also added to the spamassassin-blocklist.txt)
 - spamassassin-blocklist.txt (rules already prepared to be added to /etc/mail/spamassassin/local.cf)